xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 ## 6. API Enumeration

 Navigating directly to the `/api.php` endpoint returned an error stating that a required `action` parameter was missing.
-More importantly, the response also provided a list of valid actions, which included: `upload`, `status`, `messages`, `decrypt`, `wallets`, `payload`, and `exfil`.
+More importantly, the response also provided a list of valid actions, which included: `upload`, `status`, `messages`, `decrypt`, `wallets`, `payloads`, and `exfil`.
 I began testing the exposed endpoints starting with: `/api.php?action=status`.
 I then worked through all other available actions to determine what information could be accessed without authentication.

 ![api-endpoint](Sisterhood-Images/api-endpoint.png)